 Adventures Protect and Sharpen the Mind

 Taking some time away is perfect for sharpening the mind in multiple ways.
 Chief among these is that a vacation gets you away from stress.
 There’s a reason vacations are called rest and relaxation.
-Even if you’re retired, the stressors and responsibilities that any of us have at home can wear away at you.
-Healthy relaxation (avoiding unnecessary stress but still exercising and not being a couch potato) is key to aging well, since stress is terrible for the aging mind.
+Even if you’re retired, the stressors and responsibilities that you have at home can wear away at you.
+Healthy relaxation (avoiding unnecessary stress but still exercising and not being a couch potato) is key to aging well since stress is terrible for the aging mind.
 Alternatively, relaxation can prevent heart disease, depression, and a host of other conditions.
 The fun and relaxation of a vacation can also make you happier, which offers its own health benefit!

 A new environment can teach you new things about your world and yourself.

 Adventures are another advantage of traveling for vacation.
 While you can have new experiences at home, exploring a new destination offers a host of discoveries.
-A new environment can teach you new things about your world and yourself.
+A new environment can teach you new things about the world and yourself.
 This, in turn, keeps your brain young, since active learning is extremely healthy for your brain.
 This is especially true if you’re learning a new language for your trip!